-If you've got a credit card, you may be able to use it to deposit money into a new bank account.
+If you have a credit card, you may be able to use it to deposit money into your new bank account.
 However, it is important to be aware of the process and precautions you need to take along the way.
-Let us walk you through how it works and what you need to watch out for along the way.
+Let us walk you through how it works and what you need to watch out for.

 Funding that New Account